kleinee/jns/README.md

 I started setting up a Jupyter Notebook Server on a [Raspberry Pi](https://www.raspberrypi.org) following [this blog post](https://arundurvasula.wordpress.com/2014/04/01/remote-ipython-notebook-with-raspberry-pi/) by Arun Durvasula.
 Convinced of the potential of the platform I followed the development.

 My personal exercise soon taught me a great deal about the underlying architcture.
-Given Jupyter's complexity, speed of growth and scale it is remarkable that such a system runs fine on a Raspberry Pi.
+Given Jupyter's complexity, speed of growth and scale, it is remarkable that such a system runs fine on a Raspberry Pi.

 This repository isn't really anything genuine: I owe big thanks to many contributors in the Jupyter, Raspberry Pi, Linux, Python, Julia and greater Open Source communities for providing all the beautiful building blocks - small and large.

 ### What is new?

 * Rather than installing the latest version of Python as I did the past, I decided that the new version would use the latest Python 3 version supported in Raspbian - as of this writing Python 3.5.3.
-* Whilst this seems to be a step backwards, it is a in fact a giant step forward as we benefit from significant installation speedups made possible by the recently released [piwheels](https://www.piwheels.hostedpi.com) project.
+* Whilst this seems to be a step backwards, it is a in fact a giant step forward as you benefit from significant installation speedups made possible by the recently released [piwheels](https://www.piwheels.hostedpi.com) project.
 * The scripts work across the entire range of Raspberry Pis - perhaps with the exception of the early models with just 256MB of memory.
 * Python support for GPIO, Sense HAT and PICAMERA is installed without the earlier worries of breaking things on system level.
 * All Python modules are pip installed into a virtual environment following advice found online: ***You should never use `sudo pip install` -NEVER***.
 Well I did this in the past and it certainly had me and users confused.
 We have to learn certain things the hard way to really appreciate the benefits of doing them right.
 It is worth reading up on this in [this blogpost](http://jakevdp.github.io/blog/2017/12/05/installing-python-packages-from-jupyter/).
-* We now install Python packages into a virtual environment created with `venv` using a `requirements.txt` file.
+* You now install Python packages into a virtual environment created with `venv` using a `requirements.txt` file.
 This really achieves a more maintainable setup, opens up more possibilities and hopefully makes this project more useful for the Raspberry Pi and Jupyter communities.
 * Python 3, Julia and Bash kernels are installed and configured during installation.
 * JupyterLab is installed and ready to use.